 Education as a prevention tool

-If you have children, start enrolling them in swim classes at age three.
+If you have children, start enrolling them in swim classes at 3 years old.
 The NSC recommended teaching kids to always swim with a partner, jump feet first into unfamiliar water and never push or shove people by the pool.

 While you have authority over your own children's knowledge and behavior, you can't always control what guidelines are taught to other kids in the neighborhood.
 On a hot day, a splash in the water could be very enticing to a wandering child.
 When other kids live in close proximity to your home, speak with their parents about pool safety.
 Let them know what safety measurements you currently have in place, and ask that they explain to their kids the pool is off-limits without an adult present.